acgetchell/mundus-atrox/src/journals/sixteenth.md

 1. *CoralKing* attacked one of the creatures, doing 13 HP damage and killed it, then moves behind it to flank it.
 2. *Benjamin* shoots the creatures and does 11 damage.
-3. *Tysnera* uses magic missile and does 13 damage to one of the 2 remaining creatures.
+3. *Tysnera* uses Magic Missile and does 13 damage to one of the 2 remaining creatures.
 4. *Steve* hits one of them using a normal attack, doing 7 damage.
 5. *Tasbros* uses Chromatic Orb, fire, on the creature attacking me.
 6. I delivers the final 2 blows on the creature in front of me.